 Removing tree sap from dog fur

 Pets love playing with anything, so it is not surprising to find tree sap on their fur or paws.
-Sap is dangerous for the animal, especially on the paws, because it may cause small rocks and needles to stick on the pet’s paws.
+Sap is dangerous for the animal, especially on the paws, because it may cause small rocks and needles to stick to the pet’s paws.
 This may be very painful for your animal and cause severe issues if left unchecked.

 - If the sap is already hardened, soften it using a hairdryer.
 Set the dryer to the lowest heat to avoid hurting your animal.
 You can test the dryer on your hand first to determine whether the warmth is safe.